July 22, 2020

 — Move the leg out away from other leg (abduction) and roll it out just a little (laterally).

-— At this point, your leg is straight, and your foot is pointing up toward the ceiling.
+— At this point, your leg is straight, and your foot is pointing up toward the ceiling on a slight angle outwards.

 — Pull the strap evenly toward the 12th thoracic, which is a few inches above your navel, all the while keeping your knee and hip joints straight.
 Keep in your mind’s eye the idea of compressing along the diagonal line of the psoas, so that it passively becomes softer/slack.